exasol/ai-lab/doc/user_guide/docker/prerequisites.md

-## Prerequisites for Using AI-Lab Docker Edition
+## Prerequisites for Using AI Lab Docker Edition

-Before using Exasol AI-Lab Docker Edition you need to meet the following prerequisites:
+Before using Exasol AI Lab Docker Edition you need to meet the following prerequisites:
 * On the machine you want to interact with (e.g. localhost)
   * A Docker client must be installed
 * The daemon machine must